apatel66/RobotDisplay/README.md

 # RobotDisplay
 General purpose display for FIRST FRC robots (Uses ShuffleBoard)

+!!
+Needs a 12V to 9V converter !!

 ## To Use
 - Construct hardware with the given instructions
 - Upload the Arduino code onto the Arduino Nano